-Like many viral infections, the illness often starts with a feeling of being unwell for a day or so.
+Like many viral infections, the illness often starts with feeling unwell for a day or so.
 This might include a high temperature (fever).
-After this, a sore throat commonly occurs, quickly followed by small spots that develop inside the mouth.
+After this, a sore throat commonly occurs, quickly followed by small spots that develop inside the mouth (mouth sores).
 These soon progress into small mouth ulcers.
 Spots may appear on the lips or around the mouth as well or instead of inside the mouth.

-In many cases, spots also develop on the skin.
+In many cases of hand, foot and mouth disease, red spots also develop on the skin.
 This is typically a day or so after the mouth ulcers develop.
-The spots are small lumps that are a few millimetres in diameter and usually appear on the hands and feet.
-Spots sometimes also appear on the buttocks, legs and genitals.
+The spots are small lumps that are a few millimetres in diameter and usually appear on the palms of the hands and soles of the feet.
+As well as the hands and feet, spots sometimes also appear on the buttocks, legs and genitals.
 They rarely develop on other parts of the body.
 The spots are similar to chickenpox but are smaller.
 Unlike chickenpox, they are not usually itchy but sometimes they can be a little bit sore.

 By Grook Da Oger, via Wikimedia Commons

 Can adults get hand, foot and mouth disease?